SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ---

-### Illuminate
+### Cascade

-The Illuminate Button features an engaging hover effect that mimics light gradually revealing the surface beneath.
-At a glance, the button presents a rich red background with soft pink borders and text.
-But once a user interacts with it, the real magic begins — as if a glowing light were illuminating the button from within, pixel by pixel.
+The Cascade button introduces a dynamic and immersive hover effect that simulates a ripple of light revealing the surface beneath.
+Initially appearing as a richly styled button with a vivid red background and soft pink text and border, it transforms into an interactive field of light as the user moves their cursor across it.

-As the user hovers or moves their cursor across the button, small square fragments begin to fade away from the point of contact, unveiling the illuminated content below.
-This ripple-like effect spreads outwards from the cursor in a smooth cascade, simulating the appearance of a glowing reveal or a torchlight sweeping across a darkened surface.
+When the cursor enters the button, the surface appears to be covered with a tiled mask of small squares.
+These squares begin fading out from the point of contact, spreading outward in a wave-like pattern.
+This creates a visual effect resembling light cascading over the surface — much like a digital torch revealing details in the dark.

-When the cursor leaves the button, the hidden tiles slowly fade back in, resetting the button’s appearance and preparing it for the next interaction.
+When the cursor leaves, the masked tiles gradually fade back in, restoring the button to its original state and preparing it for the next interaction.

 #### How it works

-* Grid Overlay & Structure: A grid of small square elements is dynamically generated and layered over the button.
-Each square acts as a “masking” tile, hiding the base layer.
-On hover, these tiles begin to disappear from the point of cursor contact, spreading to neighbouring tiles in all directions.
-This controlled fade mimics the natural behaviour of light illuminating a surface.
+* Dynamic Grid Overlay: A grid of square tiles is generated dynamically and positioned over the button.
+Each tile acts as a cover that hides the illuminated layer beneath.
+These tiles fade out in sequence when hovered, simulating the effect of cascading reveal.
-* Hover & Movement Detection: The effect triggers as soon as the user hovers over the button.
-The script calculates the mouse’s position, determines the corresponding tile in the grid, and begins fading it out.
-From there, adjacent tiles are revealed recursively in a smooth and continuous manner as long as the cursor remains over the button.
+* Cursor-Driven Animation: On hover or movement, the cursor’s position is tracked, and the nearest tile is identified.
+From that point, adjacent tiles begin fading in all directions in a recursive wave, creating a smooth cascade that follows the user's motion.
-* Reset on Exit: When the cursor leaves the button, all previously hidden tiles fade back in, effectively “re-darkening” the surface.
-This reset ensures that the animation can be triggered again and again with a consistent visual experience.
+* Automatic Reset: When the user’s cursor leaves the button, all previously faded tiles gradually fade back in, resetting the button’s appearance for the next interaction.

 #### Customisation

-* Grid Density (Square Size): Adjust the ```squareSize``` variable in the script to control the size of each masking tile.
-Smaller values (e.g. 3–5 pixels) provide a finer, smoother reveal.
-Larger sizes result in a more pixelated, blocky effect.
+* Tile Size (Grid Density): Modify the ```squareSize``` variable in the script to increase or decrease the number of squares.
+Smaller sizes (e.g., 4–5px) yield a finer, smoother visual effect, while larger sizes create a blockier, pixelated reveal.
-* Fade Timing & Speed: The transition for each tile is defined by the CSS property ```transition: opacity 0.5s ease```.
-The reveal propagation speed is controlled by a ```setTimeout``` delay of ```20ms``` between tile reveals.
-Both can be modified to produce faster or slower lighting effects.
+* Fade & Animation Speed: Each square’s fade transition is controlled via the CSS property ```transition: opacity 0.5s ease```.
+The speed at which adjacent squares are revealed is managed with a ```20ms``` delay, allowing you to fine-tune the cascade effect.
-* Colours & Layers: The background colour of each masking tile is controlled by ```square.style.backgroundColor``` (default: ```rgb(165, 0, 0)```).
-The base button background is set via the ```.illuminate-button``` class (```background-color: rgb(255, 105, 105)```).
-Border and text colours are defined in ```.illuminate-button``` and its child ```<span>``` element.
-These can be changed independently to match different themes or brand colours.
+* Color Styling: The tile colour is set via JavaScript (```rgb(165, 0, 0)``` by default), while the base button style (background, border, and text color) is managed in the ```.cascade-button``` class and its inner ```<span>```.
+These can be easily customised for various visual themes.

-The Illuminate button brings depth and interactivity to a UI with a gentle, flowing hover experience.
-Whether the aim is to delight users or guide attention subtly, this lighting-inspired effect offers both beauty and customisability.
-A perfect fit for modern interfaces that value both form and function.
+The Cascade button is ideal for interfaces that seek a balance of aesthetic intrigue and user engagement.
+Whether you're guiding attention or adding subtle interactivity, this effect delivers a high-impact experience with customisable depth and polish.

 ---